-Of course, it took work and a belief in the character to make it connect with audiences (or terrify them, especially in the early years).
-Coupled with Calaway’s incredible athleticism and commitment to the required theatrical nature of his persona, what could have been another failed gimmick became a genuine superstar.
-A superstar that would become an icon, and an icon that would become a veritable legend.
+It would take work and a belief in the character to connect with audiences (or terrify them, especially in the early years).
+Still, it soon became apparent that what fans were seeing was more than just another wrestling gimmick.
+Coupled with Calaway’s incredible athleticism and embodiment of the required theatrical nature of his persona, what could have been another failed gimmick became a genuine superstar.
+A superstar that would become an icon and an icon that would become a veritable legend.

-Naturally, people and things change, and The Undertaker as a living creation would also change with time.
-Since 1990 he’s undergone a series of transformations.
-From the original Western Mortician to the Lord of Darkness, to the American Bad Ass, and now back as The Phenom, no matter what incarnation The Undertaker appeared in he still dominated the competition and proved his excellence.
+Of course, people and things change naturally, and The Undertaker as a living creation would also change with time.
+Since 1990 he has undergone a series of transformations, always refining his image but never ceasing to amaze.
+From the original Western Mortician to the Lord of Darkness, to the American Bad Ass, and back as The Phenom, no matter what incarnation The Undertaker appeared in, he still dominated the competition and proved his excellence.

-Professional wrestling is a mix of athleticism and performance art, and Mark Calaway has perfected the two in an extraordinary way.
-In bringing to us The Undertaker he’s showcased not only his great physical strength and agility (especially for a big man) but a tremendous talent for entertainment.
-Without his engagement in the development of the character and eagerness to make him real, The Undertaker would not have lasted long past his 1990 debut.
-27 years later and still the name The Undertaker remains truly special, thanks to the commitment Calaway has poured into the role.
-Can you roll your eyes back into your head?
-Would you be willing to obscure your real identity for many years to promote the image that a supernatural funeral director really exists?
-As an athlete and perhaps more so as an entertainer, The Undertaker is an unmatched creation that has enriched the wrestling world.He’s macabre and ghoulish and truly spectacular.
-When the lights go down and the gong sounds you know a truly unforgettable figure is about to make his way to the ring.
+Professional wrestling is a mix of athleticism and performance art, and Mark Calaway has perfected the two extraordinarily.
+In bringing us The Undertaker, he has showcased not only his great physical strength and agility (especially for a big man) but a tremendous talent for entertainment.
+Without his engagement in developing the character and eagerness to make him real, The Undertaker would not have lasted long past his 1990 debut.
+Thirty years later and still, the name The Undertaker creates awe.
+The memories created by this man will last a lifetime and ironically will not die.
+More than just a wrestler, The Undertaker is an institution of originality, longevity, and above all, exceptionalism.